Business Analytics

 BIA 782.
 Database Management Systems.
 3 credits.

 This course provides an introduction to business database applications.
-Students will learn data modeling, relational database design techinques, and strategies for collecting, storing, manipulating, and retrieving data.
+Students will learn data modeling, relational database design techniques, and strategies for collecting, storing, manipulating, and retrieving data.
 Students will also be introduced to other Big Data concepts.

 BIA 789.
 Seminar:Advanced Topics in Information Technology Management.
 1-3 credits.